My Love Goes On and On

-"My Love Goes On and On" is a debut song co-written and recorded by American country music artist Chris Cagle.
-It was released in July 2000 as the first single from his debut album Play It Loud.
-It peaked at #15 on the Hot Country Songs chart.
-The song was written by Cagle and Don Pfrimmer.
+"My Love Goes On and On" is the debut single co-written and recorded by American country music artist Chris Cagle.
+It was released in July 2000 and is from his debut album Play It Loud.
+The song peaked at No. 15 on the Hot Country Songs chart.
+It was written by Cagle and Don Pfrimmer.

 Content

 The song is an unabashed declaration of never-ending love and devotion.

 Critical reception

-Chuck Taylor, of Billboard magazine reviewed the song favorably, saying that "from Cagle's fiery performance - which is more grit and substance than vocal polish - to Robert Wright's go-for-broke production, this rollicking single is an all-out assault on the senses."
+Chuck Taylor of Billboard magazine reviewed the song favorably, saying that "from Cagle's fiery performance - which is more grit and substance than vocal polish - to Robert Wright's go-for-broke production, this rollicking single is an all-out assault on the senses."
 He goes on to say that the lyric is "accented by a raging fiddle and pounding percussion."

 Music video

 The music video was directed by Eric Welch.

 Chart performance

 "My Love Goes On and On" debuted at number 65 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of July 29, 2000.